roguetitan1703/titans-blog-website/readme.md

-## This is a project for sharpening web dev skills
+## This is a template for a tech blog website use it as you may